AAAI2025Submission/Context-Pooling---NBFNet/README.md

 This repository contains the implementation of `NBFNet+CP`, which is our Context Pooling architecture based on [`NBFNet`](https://github.com/KiddoZhu/NBFNet-PyG).

-For the implementation of `NBFNet+CP`, please refer it [here](https://github.com/AAAI2025Submission/Context-Pooling).
+For the implementation of `RED-GNN+CP`, please refer it [here](https://github.com/AAAI2025Submission/Context-Pooling).

 For transductive and inductive link prediction, we've set the default parameters in `main.py` in the respective folders.
 Please train and test using:
 ```shell